Serving Cabarrus County Children

 Cabarrus Leadership Council

-The Big Brothers Big Sisters’ Cabarrus Leadership Council (CLC) serves the Cabarrus Community as ambassadors for our agency, connecting Big Brothers Big Sisters to the community and ensuring quality mentoring programs for local youth.
-In this role, the CLC acts as a champion for Big Brothers Big Sisters within the Cabarrus County community.
-CLC members collaborate with Big Brothers Big Sisters staff to ensure that the mission remains relevant to the local community’s needs, and that the programs of the agency serve the mission.
+The Big Brothers Big Sisters’ Cabarrus Leadership Council (CLC) serves the Cabarrus community as ambassadors and advocates for our agency and the children we serve in Cabarrus County.
+They connect Big Brothers Big Sisters to the community while ensuring there are resources for quality mentoring programs for local youth.
+CLC members collaborate with Big Brothers Big Sisters staff to ensure that the mission remains relevant to the local community’s needs.
 This is accomplished through:

 - Building local volunteer and fundraising capacity